mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Step 2: Notice that the Booking Reference is printed right there on the paper

-After staring at this image for fifteen minutes, I noticed the Booking Reference is just... printed on the baggage receipt.
+After staring at this image for 15 minutes, I noticed the Booking Reference is just... printed on the baggage receipt.

 I graduated university.